 Deep coverage: RLHF and DPO Alignment.

-RLVR (Reinforcement Learning from Verifiable Rewards) represents a major shift in alignment methodology.
-Instead of relying on human preferences (which are expensive and subjective), RLVR uses programmatic verifiers to provide reward signals.
+RLVR (Reinforcement Learning with Verifiable Rewards)[12] uses programmatic verifiers instead of human preference labels when the task has an objective success signal.
 For code generation, the verifier runs unit tests.
 For math, it checks the final answer.
 For structured output, it validates the schema.

 This has practical implications for teams building domain-specific models.
-If your task has a verifiable success condition (correct SQL, valid JSON, matching expected output), RLVR can be more effective and much cheaper than either RLHF or DPO.
+If your task has a verifiable success condition (correct SQL, valid JSON, matching expected output), RLVR-style training can be cheaper and more objective than a pure human-preference pipeline.

-This is one of the most practical questions you'll face.
-Here's the decision framework:
+This is one of the most practical decisions you'll face.
+Here's the framework:

 | What you need | Best approach | Why |